 What is the train like?

 As I mentioned, this train is much like any other train in Western Europe.
 It has air conditioning and free WIFI.
-There are no power outlets in second class so make sure you charge up before you travel.
+There are power outlets in second class underneath the seats, but the last few times I’ve taken the train, they weren’t working.
+Make sure you charge up before you travel (there are lots of outlets at Tbilisi train station inside the food court above the ticket area).
 Keep in mind that phone reception is spotty during the journey and the WIFI does drop out a lot.

 There is plenty of space for luggage on the train.
 Despite signs warning you otherwise, it’s not a problem to leave your bags in the aisles or near the doors.

 Technically there is a 30kg luggage limit per person, but I’ve never seen this enforced.
 I recently took the train with two full-sized suitcases and no one questioned me.
-I’ve also seen people carrying skis and other bulky items (including small dogs!).
+I’ve also seen people carrying skis and other bulky items (including small dogs and cats!).

 Each carriage has a screen display that tells you the next station and the train’s speed.
 It seems to run at a steady 80 km/hour – slow enough to take in the scenery.
 Leaving Tbilisi, you first head north past Mtskheta then to Kaspi (look out on the left-hand side to see some rainbow hills) and Gori (spot the fortress as you pass by).
-The first stop is at Ureki on the Black Sea Coast, followed by another stop in Kobuleti before the train terminates in Batumi.
+The first stop is at Kopitnari for Kutaisi International Airport.
+Then the train continues to Ureki on the Black Sea Coast, followed by another stop in Kobuleti before terminating in Batumi.

 The scenery is slightly better if you sit on the left-hand side of the train when departing from Tbilisi.
 Along the way, you can spot old Soviet factories, little villages of stone and brick houses and in spring, thousands of cherry and apricot trees in bloom.